jdbeutel/ics699-docs/finalReport/finalReport.md

 Several app components, such as authentication, are still using older options for backwards compatibility.

-I started a new app as a sandbox for using new authentication plugins, based on Spring Security 2, in [a new code repository](https://github.com/jdbeutel/ics699-ss2).
+I started a new app as a sandbox for using new authentication plug-ins, based on Spring Security 2, in [a new code repository](https://github.com/jdbeutel/ics699-ss2).
 I added email confirmation for registration,